Robert, Léon-Paul-Joseph

 (Eng.: the dance lesson)

-What is known about the unknown Léon-Paul-Joseph (Léopold) Robert?
+What do sources mention about Léon-Paul-Joseph (Léopold) Robert?

 The Getty Institute mentions a ‘Léon Paul Joseph Robert’ born in 1849 and still active in 1883 (iR60).
 Getty confirms he was born in Bagneux, just south of Paris (iR9).
 This is also confirmed by the RKD (iR24), referring to the ‘dictionnaire critique…’ of Emmanuel Bénézit (1999=R76).
 We have already seen this first name ‘Léon-Paul-Joseph’ in the Salon database (iR1; see above).
 It is striking that the third first name ‘Joseph’ is added to the ‘Léon Paul’ that Moffett and Walther use.
 It is even more striking that the first name ‘Léopold’ that is used in the catalogue of 1874, doesn’t return anywhere (except in the name of other painters, who are also called Robert↓).

-Pissarro wrote to Léon-Paul Robert (1880/03/14): ‘… it’s very hard for me to defend your interests, having ruled you out since our first exhibition.
-We want artists who are firmly committed to departing from official art’ (R116I,p166).
 Schurr & Cabanne write that his partaking in 1874 does not mean that the painter adhered to their vision.
 They call him a genre painter and mention that his painting ‘La Colonne Vendôme renversée’ (musée d’Art et d’histoire in Saint-Denis) is of an impressive Realism (R9).
 Others also call him a genre painter (R88;R87).
-In all the titles he exhibited, there is no indication of place, time of day, weather or season.
-So probably in the first years Robert was loosely connected to the impressionist art-movement, but there are no signs that he painted in an impressionist painting style.

 Spiess only mentions him as partaker of the 1st ‘impressionist’ exposition, but doesn’t even mention him in the register (R16,p371).
 Other sources don’t mention Robert at all.
 An article about vanished French Impressionists can’t give information and calls Robert ’truly vanished’ (aR1=iR35).
 I hope in the next years there will be more information and works found about Léon-Paul-Joseph (Léopold) Robert.